uptonking/note4yaoo/read-docs-react-p1-main-concepts.md

 ## 5.state & lifecycle
 - State is similar to props, but it is private and fully controlled by the component.
-- The render method will be called each time an update happens, but as long as we render `<Clock />` into the same DOM node, only a single instance of the Clock class will be used.
-This lets us use additional features such as local state and lifecycle methods.
+- The render method will be called each time an update happens
+  - but as long as we render `<Clock />` into the same DOM node, only a single instance of the Clock class will be used.
+  - This lets us use additional features such as local state and lifecycle methods.
-- While this.props is set up by React itself and this.state has a special meaning, you are free to add additional fields to the class manually if you need to store something that doesn’t participate in the data flow (like a timer ID).
+- While `this.props` is set up by React itself and `this.state` has a special meaning, you are free to add additional fields to the class manually if you need to store something that doesn’t participate in the data flow (like a timer ID).
 - Using State Correctly
   - Do Not Modify State Directly
   - State Updates May Be Asynchronous
   - State Updates are Merged
     - React merges the object you provide into the current state.
 - Neither parent nor child components can know if a certain component is stateful or stateless, and they shouldn’t care whether it is defined as a function or a class.
 - This is why state is often called local or encapsulated.
-It is not accessible to any component other than the one that owns and sets it.
+  - It is not accessible to any component other than the one that owns and sets it.
 - A component may choose to pass its state down as props to its child components
 - This is commonly called a “top-down” or “unidirectional” data flow.
   - Any state is always owned by some specific component